×

 Complementing the 4K display is the model's elegant, ultra-slim design.
 At 2.76 pounds, it is an excellent travel companion.
 The back of the lid is covered in smooth glass, exuding a premium feel.
 Its keyboard stretches from end to end with well-spaced, soft-touch keys, providing a comfortable typing experience.
 Dedicated buttons on the far side of the keyboard give quick access to certain features.

-Who should look elsewhere: People on a budget should definitely consider other options, as the Yoga Slim costs a whopping $2,049.
-Also, despite Lenovo's best efforts, the webcam just isn't very good.
+Who should look elsewhere: People on a budget should consider other options, as the Yoga Slim costs a whopping $2,049.
+Also, despite Lenovo's best efforts, the webcam isn't very good.
 Placing it under the glass was a neat idea, but video calls can be of poor quality.

 Lenovo Yoga Slim 9i tech specs: Processor: Intel Core Ultra 7 256V | Graphics Card: Integrated Intel Arc Graphics CardRAM: 16GB | Screen size: 14 inches | Operating system: Windows 11 Pro | Dimensions: 12.32 x 8.01 x 0.57 inches